-- → As time passes, the features and values will change naturally.
+→ As time passes, the features and values will change naturally.
 For monitoring or rehabilitation purposes, those natural changes will be taken into account.
-For example, if a breach of the agreement occurs 50 years from now, the parties would take into account a 50 year change from the baseline information when initiating rehabilitation or considering enforcement. - → This article establishes a mechanism to resolve disputes
+For example, if a breach of the agreement occurs 50 years from account the natural succession of the flora and fauna over time, without human intervention other than as expressly permitted by this Agreement.

+now, the parties would take into account a 50 year change from the baseline information when initiating rehabilitation or considering enforcement.